Igor Bukhman: Wealth

 Igor Bukhman entered Forbes ranking of the richest entrepreneurs in the world in 2020 with a fortune of $3.1 billion.
 In April 2023, Forbes estimated Bukhman's assets at $7 billion: he ranked 332nd in the world, and 6th in the list of wealthiest Israelis.
 In October 2021, the Bukhmans launched the Rix Capital family fund.
 In 2023, the investment company, with $4 billion of the brothers' personal funds under management, opened a permanent office in London.
 In 2023, he ranks 23rd in the Russian Billionaires ranking and 332nd in the World's Billionaires ranking with a net worth of $6.9B.
-As of January 2024 he was ranked 3rd in the Wealthiest People in Israel table with an estimated net worth of $6.8 billion.
 As of November 2024, he was ranked #493 on the Bloomberg Billionaires Index, with US$6.27 billion.

 In 2025, he was included in The Sunday Times' 40 Under 40 Rich list.

 Philanthropy

 The Bukhman Foundation was established in 2023 by Anastasia and Igor Bukhman.
 In 2025, it was announced that the foundation would make a £100 million pledge to fund groundbreaking research that will accelerate progress towards new treatments and a cure for type 1 diabetes.
 That same year, the Bukhman Foundation donated $1 million to the National Portrait Gallery.